— We take our content seriously. This article was written by a real person at BREL.

 4. You’ll likely need an appraisal

-Many Toronto lenders will order a house or condo appraisal before they’ll lend you the money.
-An unbiased professional home appraiser will actually visit the property you just put an offer on and confirm the value to the bank.
-The bank’s goal is to confirm that you paid market value for the property so that in the event that you default on your mortgage, they aren’t stuck with a $500,000 house that you/they paid $650,000 for.
+Many Toronto lenders will order a house or condo appraisal before they advance the mortgage.
+An unbiased professional home appraiser will confirm the value of the home using an electronic database and will usually visit the property in person.
+The bank’s goal is to confirm that you paid market value for the property so that if you default on your mortgage, they aren’t stuck with an $800,000 house that you/they paid $950,000 for.
 [Related: All About Appraisals]

 5. You need to tell your lawyer